cdelker/schemdraw/docs/usage/customizing.rst

 Matplotlib axis
 ---------------

-As a final customization option, remember that by default schemdraw draws everything on a Matplotlib figure.
+When using the Matplotlib backend (the default), a final customization option is to use the Matplotlib figure and add to it.
 A :py:class:`schemdraw.Figure` is returned from the `draw` method, which contains `fig` and `ax` attributes holding the Matplotlib figure.

 .. jupyter-execute::